corsonr/woocommerce-snippets-library/README.md

-# woocommerce-snippets-library
+# WooCommerce Snippets Library
-WooCommerce Snippets Library
+This is an unofficial WooCommerce snippets library to help you customize WooCommerce.